OperationCode/operationcode_old_site/README.md

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/operationcode/operationcode/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

+Also, ensure you review our [Code of Conduct](http://github.com/operationcode/operationcode/blob/master/CODE-OF-CONDUCT.md) as well..

 Moreover, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](http://codeguide.co/#html).